GM82Project/gm82snd/readme.txt

 Currently, we only support applying effects to sound kinds due to memory leaks that would require manual upkeeping - do let me know if you require the ability to apply effects to sounds or instances.

+I plan to include an effect editor with the extension in the future.

 sound_kind_effect(kind,effect)
     Adds an effect to a sound kind and returns its id.